radixdlt/babylon-node/CONTRIBUTING.md

 Commit your changes with a descriptive commit message.

-*  Separate subject from body with a blank line
+*  Separate the subject from body with a blank line
 *  Limit the subject line to 50 characters
 *  Capitalise the subject line
 *  Do not end the subject line with a period